telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-saleshub/home-page/kendo-saleshub-customer-treeview.md

         { // Code... }
     }

-Before we create our TreeView we create a helper function that will generate a Dictionary of HTML data attributes and their corresponding value.
+Before you create your TreeView, set up a helper function that generates a Dictionary of HTML data attributes and their corresponding value.
 This helper function will be used when the TreeView is bound.
-These HTML data attributes will eventually be used by our custom client-side code.
+These HTML data attributes will eventually be used by your custom client-side code.

+###### Example

     @Html.Kendo().TreeView().Name("customerTreeView")

-Here we use the `Kendo()` extension method to tell the Kendo UI MVC extensions that we want it to create a Kendo TreeView with `customerTreeView` as its `Name`.
-When using the Kendo UI MVC extensions the name of a Kendo UI widget is the `id` of the HTML element that the extensions generate.
+Here, the `Kendo()` extension method is used to tell the Kendo UI MVC extensions that you want it to create a Kendo UI TreeView with `customerTreeView` as its `Name`.
+When using the Kendo UI MVC extensions, the name of a Kendo UI widget is the `id` of the HTML element that the extensions generate.

-Just telling the extensions to generate a TreeView is not all that useful in and of itself.
-We also need to tell it what data we want it to bind against the TreeView.
-With the extensions we can either tell the TreeView to bind against a remote data-service or have it generate the complete markup for the tree server-side.
-In our case we have it generate the markup server-side using the `BindTo` function on a TreeView.
+Just telling the extensions to generate a TreeView itself is not all that useful.
+You must tell it what data should be bound against the TreeView.
+With the extensions you can either tell the TreeView to bind against a remote data-service or have it generate the complete markup for the tree server-side.
+In this case, you have it generate the markup server-side using the `BindTo` function on a TreeView.

+###### Example

     .BindTo(Model.TreeViewRoot.Items, binding => { // Our custom binding })

-Since we already know what data we want in our TreeView when we create it, we take advantage of the `BindTo` function.
-The `BindTo` function takes two parameters, the first parameter is the Enumerable that we would like to bind the tree against and the second parameter is an `Action` that takes a `NavigationBindingFactory` object as its parameter.
+Since you already know what data is to be displayed in the TreeView, take advantage of the `BindTo` function.
+The `BindTo` function takes two parameters&mdash;the first one is the `Enumerable` that is intended to bind the tree against, and the second one is an `Action` that takes a `NavigationBindingFactory` object as its parameter.

+###### Example

     .BindTo(Model.TreeViewRoot.Items,binding =>
         binding.For<SellingCompanyTreeViewItem>(mapping => { // Code to map our SellingCompanyTreeViewItem to a Kendo TreeViewItem. })

-We can use this binding factory to iterate over the objects in the Enumerable that we supplied to the `BindTo` function by calling it's `For` function.
-The generic type given to this function has to be the same type as the objects which are in the `Enumerable` that we gave to the `BindTo` function.
-In our case, the `Enumerable` is a list of `SellingCompanyTreeViewItems`.
-The `For` function takes an **Action&lt;NavigationBindingBuilder&gt;** as a parameter.
+Use this binding factory to iterate over the objects in the `Enumerable` that you supplied to the `BindTo` function by calling its `For` function.
+The generic type given to this function has to be the same type as the objects which are in the `Enumerable` that you gave to the `BindTo` function.
+In this case, the `Enumerable` is a list of `SellingCompanyTreeViewItems`.
+The `For` function takes an `Action&lt;NavigationBindingBuilder&gt;` as a parameter.

+###### Example

     binding.For<SellingCompanyTreeViewItem>(mapping => mapping
         .Children(sellingCompanyTreeViewItem => sellingCompanyTreeViewItem.Items)